This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 WELCOME TO GARCÍA-CARRIÓN

-― First Winery in Europe and fourth in the world ―
+― Europe's leading winery and fourth in the world ―

-From the winery's founding by my great-grandfather in 1890 to today, we've come a long way.
-Along the way, we've overcome obstacles and difficulties and, in turn, faced the great challenges of the changes taking place in the market, being pioneers in achieving some of them.
+Since my great-grandfather founded the winery in 1890, we have come a long way.
+Along the way, we have overcome obstacles and difficulties and faced the great challenges of change in the market, pioneering some of them.

-For more than 130 years, the values of quality that have been passed down through five generations have remained with us:
+For more than 130 years, we have upheld the values of quality that have been passed down through five generations:

-Quality in all our products, quality in customer service, and human quality in the team spirit that has always characterized us.
-All of us who are part of the company, each in their respective capacities, have contributed to its growth with our work, effort, and professionalism.
+Quality in all our products, quality in customer care and service, and human quality in the team spirit that has always characterized us.
+All of us who are part of the company, each in our own area of responsibility, have contributed to its growth through our work, effort, and professionalism.

-Today, thanks to our diversification policy, we are present in multiple and distinct segments: with prestigious wines in 10 Denominations of Origin and with the Don Simón brand, which encompasses a wide range of products, each occupying first or second position in the food market.
+Today, thanks to our diversification policy, we are present in multiple and well-differentiated segments: with prestigious wines in 10 Designations of Origin and with the Don Simón brand, which covers a wide range of products, each of which occupies the first or second position in the food market.

-We have always been aware of the challenges that the future holds, faced with an increasingly competitive and constantly evolving market.
-However, we firmly believe in our project and have a number of advantages to carry it out: a complete understanding of our market, the privilege of having raw materials unique in Europe in both wines and juices in our country, the agility, flexibility, creativity and innovation of our company and, most importantly, the commitment and enthusiasm of everyone at García-Carrión.
+We have always been aware of the challenge that the future holds, in the face of an increasingly competitive and constantly evolving market. however, we firmly believe in our project and have a number of advantages to carry it out: a thorough knowledge of our market, the privilege of having, in our country, both in wines and juices, a raw material that is unique in Europe, the agility, flexibility, creativity, and innovation of our company, and, most importantly, the commitment and enthusiasm of all of us at García-Carrión.

 José García-Carrión Jordán - President.